harishankarjoshi/QA/casa.md

 Flush all credentials for the testing user (at the bottom of the form remove all entries, if any, in authentication methods panel)

-Remove supergluu and google authenticator entries on mobile for this user (if any)
+Remove supergluu and google authenticator entries on the smartphone for this user (if any)

 (II)